L_trap¶

 L_trap_pop

-remove a command from trap up until the last newline
+Remove a line from the trap value from the end up until the last newline.

 Shellcheck disable= SC2064